ITSLeeds/VectorTiles/README.md

 ### Hosting a folder of individual titles

 This method is very simple and does not require the installation of specialist software on your server.
-This means you can even host the tiles on file servers such as Amazon S3.
+This means you can even host the tiles on file servers such as Amazon S3 or Google Cloud.
 It should also improve the hosting performance, as your server does not need to do any processing, simply serve the requested files.
 The downside is that you get no support or helpful features included in your chosen software.
 It is also less suited to hosting datasets that you expect to update regularly.

+Note that the cost of hosting tiles on Google Cloud or Amazon S3 can be very low, e.g. \$0.023 per GB per month, but you may also be charged for interactions with that storage such as file uploads.
+We have tested hosting titles on Google Cloud Storage which offers a 5 GB free tier, but found that uploading 5 GB of titles resulted a £12 charge in API requests.
+Conversely traditional webhosts will charge more per GB (e.g. \$0.2 per GB per month) but will not charge for uploads.
+The cheapest option for you will depend on the frequnecy that you expect to update your tilesets.

 #### Uploading your tiles